 What happens if you use bigger knitting needles?

 Simply put, larger knitting needles create larger stitches.
 A needle with a wide diameter will create larger loops when you wrap the yarn around it, which will increase the number of stitches you knit in an inch.
-Some designers like to use large needles for items like tote bags to create large, strong, airy stitches.
+Some designers like to use large needles for projects like tote bag knitting patterns to create large, strong, airy stitches.

 What Is a Size 10 Knitting Needle in Millimeters?